MaastrichtU-IDS/d2s-docs/docs/guide-windows.md

 We **do not recommend** to run Data2Services on Windows.

-* Most workflow orchestrators **do not support Windows**, as workflows run Linux container
+* Most workflow orchestrators **do not support Windows**, as workflows are based on Linux containers.
-* [Docker](https://www.docker.com/) runs on Windows, but not natively like [Linux](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), making it much  more prone to errors.
+* Windows can run [Docker](https://www.docker.com/), but not natively like [Linux](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0), making it much  more prone to errors.

 > You still can try running [CWL](https://www.commonwl.org/) workflows with [cwltool](https://github.com/common-workflow-language/cwltool/blob/master/windowsdoc.md).